Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 - Sound-Effect Bleep: Detective Manners in Scully's narration.

-- Unusual Euphemism: Bleep used as various parts of speech, a-hole and many others.
+- Unusual Euphemism: "Blank" and "bleep" used to substitute much of Detective Manners' speech, a-hole and many others.

 - "Where Are They Now?"
-Epilogue: Roky starts a cult based on his encounter, Blaine takes his job as a power company lineman, Chrissy devotes herself to philanthropy and rejects Harold, Scully reads Chung's book, and Mulder masturbates to videos of Bigfoot.
+Epilogue: Roky starts a cult based on his encounter, Blaine takes Roky's old job as a power company lineman, Chrissy devotes herself to philanthropy and rejects Harold, Scully reads Chung's book, and Mulder watches videos of Bigfoot.